-PREREQUISITE: Successful completion of Algebra II, or its equivalent, or current enrollment in, Algebra II, or its equivalent, or teacher recommendation.
+PREREQUISITE: Successful completion or current enrollment of Algebra II 37 or 39, or its equivalent, or teacher recommendation, or prior programming experience and teacher recommendation.

 COURSE DESCRIPTION: This course is a beginning Java programming course.
 Topics covered include control structures, arrays, functions, recursion, dynamic memory allocation, simple data structures, files, and structured program design.
 Elements of object-oriented design and programming are also introduced.
-Students who do satisfactorily in this course will be prepared to take the Advanced Placement Computer Science course.
+For students who plan to take both AP Computer Science Principles and Computer Programming, it is recommended to complete AP Computer Science Principles before Computer Programming.